Turn to these farmhouse decor pieces to create a tranquil, rustic vibe in your home.

 You can make mealtimes easier for your big dogs by creating a raised feeding station.
 Take an old stool or create, carve some holes into it for your dog's bowls, and then adjust the height of the feeding station to match your pet's height.

-Here’s an idea by Katie LeeAnne on how to decorate your Farmhouse bathroom:
+Here's an idea by Katie LeeAnne on how to decorate a Farmhouse bathroom:

-When decorating your country-style home, don’t just load it with random farmhouse decor pieces.
-The key to recreating a rustic farmhouse setting, whether you live in the countryside or not, is to draw inspiration from real-life houses (or from your own childhood).
+When decorating a country-style home, don't just load it with random farmhouse decor pieces.
+The key to recreating a rustic farmhouse setting, whether you live in the countryside or not, is to draw inspiration from practical elements that will add value and flair to the space.
+Good farmhouse decor will feel clean and fresh yet warm and nostalgic at the same time.

 What are your favorite farmhouse decor pieces?
 Share them with us in the comments section below!